0

 Reducing Red Meat Consumption as a Strategy

-If you're serious about tackling excessive iron intake head-on, it's time to look at your carnivorous habits.
+If you're serious about tackling excessive iron intake, you need to examine your carnivorous habits.

 Red meat is rich in heme-iron, which the body absorbs more efficiently than non-heme sources found in plant-based food.